Today we find out your primary school for September.

 Today I find myself taking in and relishing everything you do.
 Hugging you just that little bit more often, for just that little bit longer.
 I find myself wanting to hold you and take in all that you are and the wonder of how you see the world.

-Today I am finding myself blubbering about everything, tears in my eyes watching the Moomins, toy story and even watching the daily briefing from downing street.
+Today I am finding myself blubbering about everything, tears in my eyes doing the daily tasks.

 I respond to all the messages enquiring from friends and family about where we got.